 But I understand Yiannopoulos was too busy fanning the flames of the firestorm he lit to pause and reflect on the ways promulgating racist worldviews licenses bad behavior by others.
 WaPo: "On Monday, Yiannopoulos started making fun of Jones, particularly her response to the racist abuse she was getting.
 'EVERYONE GETS HATE MAIL FFS,' one tweet read.
 Another called Jones 'barely literate.'
 Later, he shared faked screenshots that made it appear as if Jones were making profane and offensive postings."

-Backing up: Spencer seems to agree with the sentiment at the back of Yiannopoulos’s rhetorical question about privilege.
+Spencer seems to agree with the sentiment at the back of Yiannopoulos’s rhetorical question about privilege.
 In an interview with Al Jazeera, he said, “A new Hollywood movie comes out [and people say]: ‘Oooh, isn’t it great that there’s less white people in the cast of this comic book film?
 Maybe the new James Bond should be black’—we talked about that for a whole year.
 The arrow is pointed against white identity, it’s pointed against white people defining America culturally and socially.”

 In that same interview with Al Jazeera, Spencer says he loved Germany when he visited as a student.
 “It was a more traditional place than the United States… When you see images of after the Syrian refugee crisis, just these waves of people coming in, you just see that this country is being radically transformed.
 This transformation of societies and cultures is the most important thing happening today.
 You can call it the great erasure.
 It’s a radical transformation of the white world.”